LeeGriffin/Old-Project-Using-On-the-Perception-of-Job-Security/README.md

 Some interesting bits might be recoding the GSS dataset to useable data, examples of time series logit and probit models (and one ordered logit).
 Some Hausam tests and BIC/AIC tests that were used to find the correct model for my data.
 And finally, examples of margins and odds ratios being used to interpret my final logit model.

+I have also included the GSS time-series data file that I used (although, at this point it is old).
+But the variable names should be the same.
+There are also some comments in the file that explain what I was thinking at the time.